Up Menu

 In this article, the concepts of "Taekwondo" and "TAEKWONDO" are distinguished.
 "TAEKWONDO" refers to the philosophical principles that man should follow in his life, i.e, the inner feature of Taekwondo as Do(O©ø) while "Taekwondo" refers to the principles of motion to control one's mind and body, i.e. the outer feature of Taekwondo as motions.
 Pronunciations of both are same and both refer to a thing, to different aspects of a thing respectively.
 But this distinction was made just in order to suggest logically clearer explanation on what the old masters have taught.
 Perhaps ony may think this distinction is unnecessary.
 Anyway, readers can read and understand all with no considerations on it.

-(3) There are the ways along which the planets move in the sky; the ways along which birds and beasts travel on earth; and also the rules that mankind should obey in society.
-(4) Just like these again, there is also the right way along which we should control our hands and feet whenever we make any motions.
+(3) There are ways in which the planets move through the sky, ways in which birds and beasts travel along the earth, and also rules that mankind should obey in society.
+(4) Likewise, there is also a right way by which we should control our hands and feet whenever we make a motion.
 (5) This is another aspect of TAEKWONDO.

-Man's life can be constructed only in his own motions and it is everything of his with the nature in.
-Owing to these reasons, we can call Taekwondo a <Do>(Ô³)>, which contains the eternal principle.
+Man's life can be constructed only by his own motions, and such motion contains within it everything of him, including inherent nature.
+Owing to these reasons, we may term Taekwondo a Do ([]), which contains the eternal principle.

-<Do> is what makes everything be such, i.e, it is the principle that penetrates everything.
-The very principle that penetrates or founds the suchness of everything given naturally is <Do>.
+Do is what makes everything such, i.e., it is the principle that penetrates all things.
+The very principle that imbues and penetrates and constitutes the natural "suchness" of all things is called Do.
 It transcends every distinction and discrimination.
 So there is neither a part nor a whole in it.
-Because it has neither a part nor a whole, if you know it you know everything.
+Because it has neither part nor whole, to know it is to know everything.
 Therefore, every single word written here is not a piece of knowledge on TAEKWONDO.
 It is an entirety of itself that includes everything.